GhostOf0days/Financial-Market-Data/README.md

 # Stock-Market-Data
 This repository is a collection of stock market data and other relevant data.

-For large files that are stored with Git LFS (3 lines containing version, oid sha256, and size), please see this [guide](https://gist.github.com/fkraeutli/66fa741d9a8c2a6a238a01d17ed0edc5) on how to access the original content.
+** Large files **
+Large files (over 100 Mb) may be gzipped (.gz file extension) to enable storage on Github.
+To un-gzip large files and return the original file, please run the decompress function in the scripts folder.
+Please comment out the compress function.
+Example inputs are in comments for your convenience.
+To learn more about the gzip compression algorithm, please read the [documentation](https://www.gnu.org/software/gzip/manual/gzip.html).

 A good source of alternative data is [Quiver Quantitative](https://www.quiverquant.com/).

-Feel free to add your own dataset!
+**Feel free to add your own datasets!**

 Note: For the hedge fund quality section, :heavy_check_mark: means the dataset is hedge fund quality, :test_tube: means the dataset is a research dataset, and :x: means the dataset is not hedge fund quality nor a research dataset.